lipobak GmbH & Co. KG

 What role does biological fat degradation play under DWA-M 760?

 DWA-M 760 recognises biological measures as a complementary approach.
-Products such as lipasanF® use selectively cultured lipolytic strains to enzymatically degrade triglycerides — directly in the grease trap or sewer influent.
+Products such as lipasanF® use selectively cultured microbial culture to enzymatically degrade triglycerides — directly in the grease trap or sewer influent.
 Municipal pilot projects (Amperverband Bayern, Groß-Gerau, Pfungstadt, LINEG) verify effectiveness by measurement.

 How do H₂S odours and sewer corrosion arise from grease — and how can they be prevented?